OpenMoonRay/openmoonray-docs/docs/moonray/materials/dwa/DwaSolidDielectricMaterial.md

         default: [ 0.5, 0.5, 0.5 ]

-        <p class=jekyll-theme-minimal scene-class-attr-comment">the attenuation color of the clearcoat when 'cleacoat thickness' > 0</p>
+        <p class="jekyll-theme-minimal scene-class-attr-comment">the attenuation color of the clearcoat when 'cleacoat thickness' > 0</p>

     <h3>clearcoat_bending</h3>